better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 When a peer tracks another peer in the context of a project — say, if it clones another peer's project — it sets the intention to fetch and gossip the other peer's view of that project.
-This means all includes the project metadata, all working branches and commits, and changesets will be replicated and stored in the tracking peer's monorepo, so that it can be fetched and collaborated on.
+This means includes the project metadata, all working branches and commits, and changesets will be replicated and stored in the tracking peer's monorepo, so that it can be fetched and collaborated on.